Jessvcv/Programming-Projects/README.md

-Projects that were completed in Programming 2
+Projects that were completed throughout the course of my degree